Imagining a Different Future

 Artists, writers, filmmakers, and musicians, activists and academics explored the artistic response to climate change, art as activism, and the connection with nature and place.
 There were several artist's talks and an evening of Climate Music.

 The Conference included a commitment to public engagement, with a free Public Talk, Climate Ethics Amidst Climate Injustice, by Professor Steve Vanderheiden on the Thursday evening, and a Community forum led by Margaret Steadman on the Saturday afternoon.
-The Hobart City Council and the Tasmanian Government were among the sponsors for these events.
+The Hobart City Council and the Tasmanian Government were among the sponsors for these community events.

 Keynote Presenters: Robyn Eckersley, Steve Vanderheiden, Catriona McKinnon, Marcus Düwell, Jeremy Moss, Sivan Kartha, Lavanya Rajamani, Guy Goodwin-Gill, Jack Pezzey, Nathan Bindoff, Ben Richardson and Jan McDonald.
 (Full list of presenters in the final programme.)